 All About Asset Allocation: This book is a more advanced discussion of asset allocation.
 It is well written and very easy to follow, and its detailed discussion of asset allocation and building a portfolio are important for DIY investors.
 One aspect of the book I particularly find useful is its sample portfolios.
 It includes both “simple” and “advanced” portfolios for each stage of life (20-39, 40-59, early retirement and so on).

 The simple portfolio has about four asset classes and mutual funds, while the more advanced portfolios have several more.
 In addition, he lists specific mutual funds for each asset class.
 This is an excellent primer on asset allocation.

 - Investopedia: This is a great general resource on investing.
 It also has a series of basic investing tutorials.

 - MoneyChimp: This site provides good articles on index funds, reading financial reports, asset allocation, and so on.

 - Morningstar: This is the mothership of all things mutual funds.
 Anything you want to know about a mutual fund can be found here, as well as articles on investing and a number of good discussion forums.
 I regularly write about how to use Morningstar in a series I cleverly call, Making the Most of Morningstar.

-One final note.
-Investing is a life-long adventure and the learning never stops.
-At first it may seem overwhelming, but if you keep working at it, reading and learning, your future self will thank you.
-And the resources list above are a great place to start.
+One final note: Investing is a lifelong adventure, and the learning never stops.
+At first, it may seem overwhelming.
+But if you keep working at it, reading, and learning, your future self will thank you.
+And the resources list above is a great place to start.